 The door was locked, but he made short work of it with his sonic screwdriver.
 In a moment, he was out in the corridor, looking around for direction but promptly ignoring the signs and following, instead, his gut instinct—the same one he'd deliberately ignored all too recently, with unpleasant consequences.
 He had a better idea of the size of the vessel he was on out here.
 He coupled that observation with the sounds of her engines and—

 The Doctor grinned.
 Oh, he had to be right this time.
 And this would be great—positively brilliant.
 He'd heard about it, but never actually dropped in to see it.
 The greatest vessel on Earth at this time, and here he was, exploring it at last.
 SeaQuest.
 No doubt about it.
 And since this was the original ship, she was captained by the wise yet formidable Nathan Bridger.
 Judging by his reputation, the Doctor would like him, quite well.
-He may have advanced through the ranks of the UEO navy relatively quickly and been known and respected well enough to be tricked back into service, but the Doctor knew the line between being a soldier and being a leader—it was a line he'd tread many a time, whether he liked it or not.
+He may have advanced through the ranks of the UEO navy relatively quickly and been known and respected well enough to be tricked back into service, but the Doctor knew the line between being a soldier and being a leader—it was a line he had tread himself many a time, whether he liked it or not.
 Sometimes there wasn't a difference.
 Sometimes they seemed to fall on opposite ends of the spectrum.
 It all depended on the type of leader, or soldier, someone was and, more often than not, circumstances factored into the equation.

 But, providing his sources were right, the Doctor wouldn't be taking an instant dislike to Captain Bridger by any stretch of the imagination.
 He didn't seem to be the sort of person who would act without thinking, shooting first and asking questions later.
 In combat, he'd likely bluff when he could and make good on his word—or threat, rather, as the case all too often was—when he couldn't, doing everything he could to do what was right, even if that wasn't what his superiors particularly approved of.
 Though, that might be because they didn't always know until later.